 John W. Mina, City of Orlando Chief of Police

 John W. Mina was born in New York, NY to Michael and Patricia Mina and has two brothers.
 After moving to New Jersey he attended St. Michael’s Catholic School and is a graduate of Lenape Valley High School.
 He received his Bachelor of Arts degree in Criminal Justice Administration from Columbia College.
-Deputy Chief Mina also completed the Southern Police Institute Command Officer’s Development Course and will attend the 254th Session of the FBI National Academy in July of 2013.
+Chief Mina also completed the Southern Police Institute Command Officer’s Development Course and will attend the 254th Session of the FBI National Academy in July of 2013.

 In addition to his regular job assignments, Chief Mina served as a member of the SWAT Team for seventeen years and was the Team Commander.